moverseai/rerun-animation/docs/content/_index.md

 {{< alert >}}
 **Warning!** The plugin is still in alpha but its functionality is not expected to change as it depends on `rerun-sdk` plugin system changes.
-Also, compatibility with specific `rerun-sdk` versions might be necessary because of this.
+Compatibility with specific `rerun-sdk` versions might be necessary because of this.
 Apart from integrating with `rerun-sdk` via the loader plugin, the `rerun-animation` package offers an additional configuration layer and extra tools.
 Once these have been stabilized and most bugs have been identified and solved, we will bump `rerun-animation` to a stable release.
 {{< /alert >}}